edmundhung/conform/docs/api/react/future/configureForms.md

 Hook to get an intent dispatcher.
 See [useIntent](./useIntent.md).

-### `parseIntent`

-Helper to parse a serialized intent value with the factory's configured global intent handlers.
-See [parseIntent](./parseIntent.md).

-### `resolveIntent`
+### `resolveSubmission`

-Helper to resolve a submission payload with the factory's configured global intent handlers.
-See [resolveIntent](./resolveIntent.md).
+Helper to parse and resolve a submission payload with the factory's configured global intent handlers.
+See [resolveSubmission](./resolveSubmission.md).

 ### `config`